 The Four Lakes Task Force Board of Directors will hold a public hearing to review the Operations and Maintenance Assessment roll on June 29, 2022, at Meridian High School Auditorium, 3303 N. Meridian Rd., Sanford.
 The hearing will be from 9 a.m. to 12 p.m. and 1 p.m. to 3:30 p.m.

-Click to read the initial review of the IFT report. ![]() Central Michigan University (CMU) Biology Department and CMU Institute for Great Lakes Research will have multiple researchers out in the Wixom and Sanford lake areas as well as some surrounding tributaries and dams performing surveys for native freshwater mussels (i.e., clams).
+The purpose of the hearing is to: Central Michigan University (CMU) Biology Department and CMU Institute for Great Lakes Research will have multiple researchers out in the Wixom and Sanford lake areas as well as some surrounding tributaries and dams performing surveys for native freshwater mussels (i.e., clams).
 They will be working from the banks, canoes or boats and may use SCUBA to access sites.
 CMU will be out determining site access prior to June and surveys will begin the week of June 1st, 2022.
 CMU completed similar surveys in the Secord and Smallwood lake areas during the summer of 2021.
 On Monday, May 16th, the Tobacco Spillway fishing area (east side of the water channel below the dam) will be closed for the day while crews finish existing work from the fall and winter on the dam.
 The fishing area will be open to the public again on May 17th.

 |